 The Flip Side: Stealth Churn

-Inside SaaStr, I just realized we hadn’t logged into Notion in months.
-Not me.
-Not Amelia.
+Inside SaaStr, the other day we realized we hadn’t logged into Notion in months.
 We used to run our standup there.
 Then 10K (our AI VP of Marketing) became the dashboard.
 Then 10K became the standup.
 We didn’t decide to leave Notion.
-We just stopped opening it.
+We just stopped opening it because our AI agents don’t need it.

 Same thing happened with Canva.
-Amelia hasn’t opened it in 100+ days.
-We replaced it piece by piece with Reve, Opus Pro, Higgsfield, and a few other AI-native specialists.
-Canva is a $4B ARR company doing 173x growth from 2018 to 2025 and they will not see this in their numbers yet, because new user growth is masking the silent erosion underneath.
+I used to use it almost every day, but I haven’t opened it in 100+ days.
+We replaced it piece by piece with Reve, Opus Pro, Higgsfield, OpenAI images and a few other AI-native specialists.

 The Specific Metrics to Track